Socialization, exposure, and training

 Create a love for retrieving

 Yes, retriever’s DNA generally means they have a built-in love to retrieve.
-And yet we see too many retrievers come to us for training that have a weak retrieving desire.
-Sometimes it is just bad breeding, but it can also be the result of poor introduction to retrieving or using the wrong items for retrieving.
+And yet we see too many retrievers with little to no retrieving desire.
+Sometimes this is just the result of bad breeding, but it can also be the result of poor introduction to retrieving or using the wrong items for retrieving.

 We have an entire post on this subject, see How can I teach my retriever puppy to fetch?